Bundoran: Coastal walks

-Fairy Bridges & Wishing Chair
+Fairy bridges & wishing chair

 The Fairy Bridges and Wishing Chair are located on the Roguey Walk near Tullan Strand in the town.
 This natural sea arch bridge was said to be Bundoran's first tourism attraction when the town became popular in the late 1700s.
 It features in a painting by artist Helen Allingham and in 2020 won a TripAdvisor Travellers Choice award placing it in the top 10 attractions on the review site across the globe.

 Waterworld

 The Waterworld complex opened in 1991 with its development coming about as a result of major storm damage in 1988 along the seafront.
 The indoor water park includes a wave pool, rapids, slides that were added in 1994 with the addition of an external tower, and a three-lane multi-slide and toddler pool which were added in 2013 as a result of a multi-million euro investment by its owners Donegal County Council.